Crystalline representations and Wach modules in the relative case II

 \keywords{\textit{Keywords}: $\padic$ Hodge theory, crystalline representations, $(\varphi, \Gamma)\textrm{-modules}$} \keywords{\textit{2020 Mathematics Subject Classification}: 14F20, 14F30, 14F40, 11S23.}

-{ \textsc{Abstract.} We study relative Wach modules generalising our previous works on this subject.
-Our main result shows a categorical equivalence between relative integral Wach modules and lattices inside relative crystalline representations.
-Using this result, we deduce a purity statement for relative crystalline representations and provide a criteria for checking crystallinity of relative $\padic$ representations.
-Furthermore, we interpret relative Wach modules as modules with $q\textrm{-connections}$.
-Moreover, for a crystalline representation, we show that its associated Wach module (together with the Nygaard filtration) is the canonical $q\textrm{-deformation}$ of the filtered $(\varphi,\partial)\module$ associated to the representation. }
+{ \textsc{Abstract.} We study relative Wach modules, generalising our previous works on this subject.
+Our main result shows a categorical equivalence between relative Wach modules and lattices inside relative crystalline representations.
+Using this result, we deduce a purity statement for relative crystalline representations, and provide a criteria for checking the crystallinity of relative $\padic$ representations.
+Furthermore, we interpret relative Wach modules as modules with $q\textrm{-connections}$, and show that for a crystalline representation, its associated Wach module together with the Nygaard filtration is the canonical $q\textrm{-deformation}$ (after inverting $p$) of the filtered $(\varphi,\partial)\module$ associated to the representation. }